flying-octopus/huffman_encoding/README.md

 	1. Add the new node to the queue.
 1. The remaining node is the root node and the tree is complete.

+### Instalation
+`make`

 ### Manual
-Options:
+Options
 `-c` : Program will compress file given as a second argument.
 Compressed file's name is going to be a third argument, example:
 `./huffman -c test.txt test` will compress file `test.txt`, a compressed file will be called `test`.

 '-d' : Program will decompress file given as a second argument.
 Decompressed file's name is going to be a third argument, example:
 `./huffman -d test test.txt` will decompress file `test`, a decompressed fille will be called `test.txt`.